Occupational Safety and Health Management System

 Occupational Safety and Health Training

 Pursuant to occupational safety and health measures, WNC holds educational and training courses to enhance employees’ awareness and skills related to occupational safety and health and boost their ability to predict hazards.
-WNC Taiwan sites provide a three-hour general safety and health training course to new employees upon their entry.
+WNC Taiwan sites provide a 3-hour general safety and health training course to new employees upon their entry.
 Additionally, regular training sessions are conducted for current employees each year to emphasize safety awareness and reduce the risk of accidents.
-In 2023, a total of 6,474 participants attended the courses, accumulating a total of 10,346 training hours.
+In 2024, a total of 6,199 participants attended the courses, accumulating a total of 8,420 training hours.

 Occupational Injury Statistics

-In 2023, all 25 occupational injuries resulting in disability at WNC’s sites were due to physical hazards, and there were no disabling injuries reported among non-employees, nor incidents resulting in permanent disability or death due to occupational injuries.
+In 2024, all eight occupational injuries resulting in disability at WNC’s sites were caused by physical hazards, and there were no disabling injuries reported among non-employees, nor incidents resulting in permanent disability or death due to occupational injuries.
 Each incident has been investigated and analyzed.
 Responsible units have developed appropriate improvement and preventive measures in response to the increase in the number of employees and the changing environment to reduce operational risks for workers.

 • Note 4: Number of serious occupational injuries: Injuries resulting in death or causing workers to be unable or have difficulty in returning to their pre-injury health status within six months are considered occupational injuries.